Humanity (video game): Reception

-Humanity received "generally favorable reviews", according to review aggregator Metacritic.
+Humanity received "generally favorable reviews", according to review aggregator website Metacritic.

 Eurogamer praised the way the title raised the stakes throughout the campaign, alongside the content offered outside of it, "there's a level editor, which is terrifyingly powerful, and a near-endless supply of user-made levels to work through, many of which require thinking that is utterly, hopelessly beyond me".
 The Verge enjoyed the variety of mechanics present, "Humanitys campaign spans 90 levels, and it feels like it's throwing new concepts and ideas at you until the very end".

 Game Informer felt the game's puzzles could be immensely satisfying to solve, "I often felt there was no way Humanity could up the ante as I marveled at my solution after spending more than 30 minutes on the most complex trials...
 And each time, I go from, "There's just no way I can figure this out," to feeling omnipotent 30 minutes later".
 IGN liked the secondary objectives present in the game, saying that they were, "never a drag since they were never overly tricky to find or unlock, usually just adding extra layers of satisfactory challenge while giving more experience points along the way".

 Edge praised the campaign's willingness to reinvent itself, writing, "It is hard to recall another game that actively changes genre partway through, and not only once".
 Polygon enjoyed the way Humanity left its themes up to the player's conclusions, "For all the visual and auditory presence of humanity, what the player should make of the infinite collective is left up to interpretation".